-But on July 6, 1929, a committee of the Clark County Medical Association filed a lawsuit in the Clark County Common Pleas Court, stating that the Hospital Common that desired a hospital at Main Street and Burnett Road had no legal authority to do so.3 The decision, they noted, should be left up to the City Commission and mayor.
-The Association also argued that the location was “unaccessible, uneconomical, unsanitary and not fitted to meet hospitalization needs,” and that the railroad tracks and the traffic signals in the area would slow ambulances.
-During that year, 45% arrived on foot, 45% by streetcar and 5% in an automobile.3 The Association argued that the new site was located too far from public transportation.
+With the City Hospital over capacity, voters approved of a $1.8 million bond issue for a new and larger hospital for the city at Main Street and Burnett Road in 1928.
+2 But on July 6, 1929, a committee of the Clark County Medical Association filed a lawsuit in the Clark County Common Pleas Court, arguing that the location was “inaccessible, uneconomical, unsanitary and not fitted to meet hospitalization needs,” and that the railroad tracks and the traffic signals in the area would slow ambulances.
+During that year, 45% of future patients arrived at the hospital by foot, 45% by streetcar, and 5% in an automobile.
+3 The Association argued that the new site was located too far from public transportation.

-Dayton Judge William White ruled in the Association’s favor on January 18, 1930, and the city decided it would not appeal the decision.3 The Retail Merchants’ Association asked the city to move with “all possible dispatch,” stressing jobs in an economy that was quickly souring.
-By mid-February 1930, the commission had invited people to make proposals for the location.
-Locations considered included the southeast corner of St. Paris Pike and Harding Road, Bechtie Avenue at the old Indian mound, Dayton Avenue and High Street, the southeast corner of Limestone and Cassilly streets and Greenmount Cemetery.
-On March 3, the commission choose the Winwood, Nicodemus and Gordin properties at the southeast corner of High Street and Burnett Road in a four to one decision.
-Commissioner Lewis L. Miller was “unalterably opposed” to location, stating that was too far from Fountain Square and that the city had picked “a dark horse” – but had declined to offer up a better solution.
+Dayton Judge William White ruled in the Association’s favor on January 18, 1930, and the city did not appeal the decision.
+3 By mid-February, the city invited people to make proposals for the location, which included the southeast corner of St. Paris Pike and Harding Road, Bechtie Avenue at the old Indian mound, Dayton Avenue and High Street, the southeast corner of Limestone and Cassilly streets, and Greenmount Cemetery.
+The city, however, choose the Winwood, Nicodemus, and Gordin properties at the southeast corner of High Street and Burnett Road on March 3.

-An auction of the interior contents of the City Hospital was held from April 17 to April 20, 2012.1 Demolition began the week of October 28.7
+An auction of the remaining contents of the City Hospital was held from April 17 to April 20, 2012, 1 and demolition on the complex began the week of October 28.
+7

 Community Hospital School of Nursing

-The Community Hospital School of Nursing, later known as Springfield Regional School of Nursing, was an affiliate of Community Mercy Health Partners, which offered a Diploma in Registered Nursing.5 Started in 1904, the school received the National League for Nursing Accreditation in 1953 and students began receiving college credits from a regionally accredited cooperating university in 1970.
-Thirty years later, Urbana University offered general education courses on the School of Nursing’s campus.
+The Community Hospital School of Nursing, later known as Springfield Regional School of Nursing, was an affiliate of the City Hospital and offered a Diploma in Registered Nursing (RN).
+5 It offered a Diploma in Registered Nursing.
+The school began in 1904 and it received the National League for Nursing Accreditation in 1953.
+Students began receiving college credits from a regionally accredited cooperating university in 1970 and in 2000, Urbana University offered general education courses on the School of Nursing’s campus.